-The COVID-19 situation is rapidly changing.
-We will keep this information under review and update as necessary.
+As the COVID-19 situation changes, we will keep this information under review and update as necessary.
 Please keep checking back.

 30 June 2020